SimphiweAlek/Gaussian-Integral-Calculator/README.md

 -You may run this script using your console through Node.js as such:
 "Node GaussianIntegralCalculator.js"

-*Do not include the exclamation marks*
+*Do not include the quotation marks*

--Or altimately any JavaScript Iterpreter.
+-Or ultimately any JavaScript Iterpreter.